A classification of finite locally 2-transitive generalized quadrangles: Quasiprimitive on both points and lines

 Suppose now that $k = 3$.
 Since $\Gamma$ is $G$-locally primitive, the $t+1$ lines incident with a point $P$ are in different blocks.
 By Lemma \ref{lem:Hamming}, the $t+1$ blocks containing the lines incident with $P$ are all at Hamming distance $1$, $2$, or $3$ apart.
 Assume first that they are all at Hamming distance $3$.
-This implies that $|T:T_\epsilon| = |\Sigma| \ge t+1$, which means that a contradiction.
+This implies that $|T:T_\epsilon| = |\Sigma| \ge t+1$, which means that, if $B'$ is the block containing the line $\ell$, then a contradiction to Lemma \ref{lem:Pbounds}(ii).

 Suppose next that two lines incident with $P$ are in blocks Hamming distance $1$ apart.
 Without a loss of generality, let these two lines be $\ell$ in $(\epsilon, \epsilon, \epsilon)$ and $\ell_2 \in B_2 = (\epsilon, \epsilon, \epsilon_1)$, where $\epsilon_1 \neq \epsilon \in \Sigma.$ There are two possibilities: either every line incident with $P$ is in a block of the form $(\epsilon, \epsilon, \epsilon')$, $\epsilon' \neq \epsilon$; or some line incident with $P$ is in a block one of whose first two coordinates is not $\epsilon$.
 Consider the former case first.
 Since no two lines are in the same block, and $P$ is incident with $t+1$ lines, we have $|T:T_\epsilon| = |\Sigma| \ge t+1$, a contradiction as above.
 Now consider the second case.
 Let $\ell_3$ be incident with $P$, and without a loss of generality we may assume that $\ell_3 \in B_3 = (\epsilon', \epsilon, \epsilon)$, where $\epsilon' \neq \epsilon$.
 However, the Hamming distance between $B_2$ and $B_3$ is $1$, a contradiction.